SachsLab/OpenMER/docs/introduction.md

 Dr. Adam Sachs is a neurosurgeon at the Ottawa Hospital where he and his team implant DBS electrodes to treat motor disorders such as Parkinson's Disease, dystonia, and tremor.
 Part of the surgical procedure includes microelectrode recording (MER) to map the tissue around the intended DBS target to correct for intrinsic error in the DBS targeting process (i.e., due to imaging, planning, stereotaxy, and brain shift) and to refine the target location.

 MER requires specialized equipment and software.
 While all-in-one medical devices are recommended, Dr. Sachs' research requires a more bespoke solution with multipurpose equipment and custom software.
-The software and some documentation are made available here with the goal of helping other clinician-scientists using the Blackrock Neuroport system for DBS.
+The software and some documentation are made available here with the goal of helping other clinician-scientists using the Blackrock Neuroport system or other custom systems for DBS MER.

 ## Equipment